patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 **apt install libcgi-pm-perl**<br>

 ## setup hotspot
 first of all we need a hotspot connection.
-We do that with a sequence of nmcli commands.
+We do that with a sequence of nmcli commands.<br>
 **nano setup_hotspot.sh**<br>
 ```
 #!/usr/bin/env bash<br>